Starting play with a Tarrantist Cultist requires more glory than an ordinary cultist

-Offering – The rope is coated in crushed flea dust while speaking the Liturgy.
+Offering – The rope is coated in a wyrd item with the hidden trait while speaking the Liturgy.

 Liturgy – “Words of wisdom and webs of lies, all spiral out to irreducible infinities.
 As you have taught, mighty Tarranthalus.
 Yet while words may create realities, these worlds do not serve me.
 Thus, in your name and mine do I bind and rebuke words of slander against me.
 I cast out those which do not please me.
 I reach out and divert the breath of speech away from yielding ears.
 I stopper them.
 I still tongues.
 I close lips.
 I cast all words against me into the pit where they will lie unheard and forgotten.”

 Offering – The Cultist then coats their hand with Ambrosia and handprint is made in the center of the web, over their mark of power.

 The Cultist becomes aware of any Rumors being made about them in the following Downtime.
 They may select any that they wish to remove from the Rumor Mill before the next Event.

 The web must remain undisturbed for 24 hours for the mechanics to come into effect during the Downtime.